datahub-project/datahub/metadata-ingestion/docs/sources/tableau/tableau_pre.md

 - increasing tableau configuration [metadata query node limit](https://help.tableau.com/current/server/en-us/cli_configuration-set_tsm.htm#metadata_nodelimit) to higher value.

 ### `PERMISSIONS_MODE_SWITCHED` error in ingestion report
-This error occurred if tableau site is using external assets.
-For more detail refer tableau documentation [Manage Permissions for External Assets](https://help.tableau.com/current/online/en-us/dm_perms_assets.htm).
+This error occurs if the Tableau site is using external assets.
+For more detail, refer to the Tableau documentation [Manage Permissions for External Assets](https://help.tableau.com/current/online/en-us/dm_perms_assets.htm).

-Follow below steps to enable derived permissions:
+Follow the below steps to enable the derived permissions:

 1. Sign in to Tableau Cloud or Tableau Server as an admin.
 2. From the left navigation pane, click Settings.